Mark Chen

-Career in Taiwan politics
+Early life and education

+Chen was born in Tainan on 16 September 1935 during Japanese rule.
+After graduating from National Taiwan University in 1957 with a Bachelor of Science (B.S.) in atmospheric science, Chen completed advanced studies in the United States, where he earned a Master of Science (M.S.) from the University of Oklahoma in 1966 and his Ph.D. from Purdue University in 1972 on a National Science Foundation grant.
+His doctoral dissertation, completed under professor Ernest M. Agee, was titled, "A Study of Eddy Viscosity Effects on Mesoscale Cellular Convection."

+After receiving his doctorate, Chen worked as an official at the United States Department of Commerce from 1973 to 1992.

+Political career

 Chen became part of the Taiwan independence movement while he was completing his post-graduate education in the United States.
 In 1970, he organized the World United Formosans for Independence.
 After the establishment of the World Federation of Taiwanese Associations, Chen Tang-shan became its president from 1979 to 1984.